Students and graduates

 You will complete the online application form by answering a few questions about yourself, your work experience, and academic transcript.
 There will also be questions regarding your desire to work as a lawyer, and Allen & Overy.

-Once you submit the application, you will be asked to complete an immersive video based Situational Judgement Test (SJT), which should take approximately 20 minutes.
+Once you submit the application, you’ll be prompted to complete an immersive video-based Situational Judgement Test (SJT), which should take 30 to 40 minutes and includes numerical and verbal reasoning items.
 The SJT is designed to provide a realistic preview of what you may experience as a trainee at A&O. Instructions will be provided once you start the SJT.

 We will review applications after the closing date and will contact students who are successful to arrange for an interview.
 We run a two stage interview process, where you will meet members of HR, associates and partners.